The Dirty on Tap Water

 Water is one of the most important building blocks of good health.
 We are made up of ~70% water and most people are just not receiving enough water each day.
 Just as important as receiving enough water is the quality of your water.
 Did you know that in 2015, about 77 million Americans were drinking water that was violating federal protections?
-And many individuals continue to drink water that is contaminated without awareness of what it can be doing to their health.
+And many individuals continue to drink water (and tap water) that is contaminated without awareness of what it can be doing to their health.

 Here are some common contaminants found in tap water: